 Additionally to note is that these varied landscapes support great counts of flora, fauna and bird life.
 Uganda contains about 1,061 Species of birds forming a half of the bird species on the continent of Africa.
 Uganda features one endemic bird species named the Fox Weaver.
 Besides birds, Uganda has the great count of primate species.
-Talk of the critically endangered mountain gorillas viewed on gorilla safaris in Uganda in their habitats of Bwindi and Mgahinga, the chimpanzees in the forests of Kibale, Semuliki, Budongo and the Valley of Apes – the famous Kyambura gorge, the endangered golden monkeys in Mgahinga Gorilla National Park, Black and white colobus monkeys, Red and Blue tailed monkey in Kibale not forgetting the localised patas monkey in Murchison and Kidepo Valley National Park.
+Talk of the critically endangered mountain gorillas viewed on gorilla safaris in Uganda in their habitats of Bwindi Impenetrable Forest natinal Park and Mgahinga Gorila Park, the chimpanzees in the forests of Kibale Forest National Park, Semuliki National Park, Budongo Eco Reserve and the Valley of Apes – the famous Kyambura gorge, the endangered golden monkeys in Mgahinga Gorilla National Park, Black and white colobus monkeys, Red and Blue tailed monkey in Kibale Forest National Park not forgetting the localised patas monkey in Murchison Falls National Park and Kidepo Valley National Park.

 Classic Wildlife Safaris in Uganda